 ESIL & ASIL Joint Event on ‘At Home and Abroad – The European Union in a Changing Global Order’

-This session will focus on the legal aspects of the European Union’s place in a changing global order.
+This session focused on the legal aspects of the European Union’s place in a changing global order.
 What does the Biden administration mean for US-EU relations in terms of the Transatlantic Trade and Investment Partnership (TTIP), cooperation within NATO, or multilateral cooperation in areas such as the environment, sanctions policy, and health?
 To what extent has the EU shifted its attention to other partners in the world, given the many new free trade agreements it is continuing to conclude?
 Has the EU-China Comprehensive Agreement on Investment enhanced their legal partnership?
 What is the impact of Brexit and the underlying agreements between the EU and the UK on the EU-US relationship in policy areas such as security and trade?
-Panelists with expertise in trade and investment, international security law, and EU external relations law will present a range of perspectives on these questions.
+Panelists with expertise in trade and investment, international security law, and EU external relations law presented a range of perspectives on these questions.